 The crime of Aggravated Child Abuse is classified as a First Degree Felony and is assigned a Level 9 offense severity ranking under Florida's Criminal Punishment Code.

-If convicted of Aggravated Child Abuse, a judge is required to impose a minimum prison sentence of 48 months in prison and can also impose any combination of the following penalties:
+If convicted of Aggravated Child Abuse, a judge is required to impose a minimum sentence of 48 months in prison absent grounds to impose a downward departure sentence and can also impose any combination of the following penalties:

 - Up to thirty (30) years in prison.